some-kind/parsinger_app/README.md

 - the file name is the command
 - next, the file is a table of the name (ID) of the resource, measuring its impact on a particular system and conclusions about what to do with this process.

-To transfer these logs to the program, use the command "curl localhost:21122/monitoring/infrastructure/using/summary/1 | python3 app.py"
-The number at the end can be changed to get different results.
+Run the parsing program with the command "python3 app.py" You will be asked to enter a number on which the dataset will depend (just a randomizer seed)

 #######  RUSSIAN  ########